sjlian014/java-full-stack-fake-LMS/playground/nodeserver/README.md

 # node server hello world

-goal: build the most basic server with node.js to learn the basic concepts of http servers
+goal: build a basic server with node.js to learn the basic concepts/design of servers

 ## usage